leonardtia1/MIX-2/JENKINS/PIPELINE AS CODE/README.md

 ## Get credentials values
+* Install `Credential Binding plungin` first.
+It as takes the ID as the paramter of the credential in Jenkins.
 * add _USR and _PSW on the variable that you set such as `ANSIBLE_HOST_USR` and `ANSIBLE_HOST_PSW`

 ```groovy